 The legal position in relation to pay in the average contract of employment is straightforward:

-- It is an unlawful deduction of pay to reduce an employees’ contractual pay, and possibly even to furlough them on full pay, unless you have either a short-time working or lay-off clause in the contract, which are quite rare.
+- It is an unlawful deduction of pay to reduce an employees’ contractual pay, and possibly even to furlough them on full pay, unless you have either a short-time working or lay-off clause in the contract, which is quite rare.

 - The breach of contract could also justify a claim for constructive dismissal in normal times.